OCTOBER 2025 READING LIST

 BAMBI: A LIFE IN THE WOODS BY FELIX SALTEN

-Bambi's life in the woods begins happily.
-There are forest animals to play with -- Friend Hare, the chattery squirrel, the noisy screech owl, and Bambi's twin cousins, frail Gobo and beautiful Faline.
+Bambi's life in the woods starts off happily, with forest animals to play with—Friend Hare, the lively squirrel, the loud screech owl, and Bambi's twin cousins, the delicate Gobo and lovely Faline.

-But winter comes, and Bambi learns that the woods hold danger -- and things he doesn't understand.
-The first snowfall makes food hard to find.
-Bambi's father, a handsome stag, roams the forest, but leaves Bambi and his mother alone.
+But winter arrives, and Bambi discovers that the woods are dangerous and full of things he doesn't grasp.
+The first snowfall makes it difficult to find food.
+Bambi's father, a noble stag, wanders the forest but keeps his distance from Bambi and his mother.

 Then there is Man.
-He comes to the forest with weapons that can wound an animal.
-He does terrible things to Gobo, to Bambi's mother, and even to Bambi.
-But He can't keep Bambi from growing into a handsome stag himself, and becoming...the Prince of the Forest. —Goodreads
+He enters the forest armed with weapons that can harm animals.
+He perpetrates terrible acts against Gobo, Bambi's mother, and even Bambi himself.
+However, He cannot prevent Bambi from growing into a handsome stag and eventually becoming...the Prince of the Forest.

 In my search for more books set in the wilderness, Bambi came to mind, and I was reminded that books inspired many of the Disney movies I grew up watching.
 Even though the book is considered a children's book, I enjoyed it immensely.
 What makes Bambi unique is that the animals' voices do not distract from the story or make the book childish.
 I almost felt privileged to get an animal's point of view (even though I know, logically, that isn’t possible).